There’s power in the simple act of saying no; however, for many of us, it’s the most difficult word to use.

 It’s a fact that you will never achieve your goals if you have too many obligations.
 You over-stretch yourself, and you won’t achieve anything, or at the very least in a timely manner, if you say “Yes” to every request.
 This is why being able to say “No” is an effective way to increase productivity.

-The Act of Saying “No” for a Less Stressful Life
+The Act of Saying “No” For a Less Stressful Life

 The biggest hurdle in saying “No” is that we fear we’ll be perceived as negative or ineffective.
 When we say “Yes,” it is believed to be brave and kind.